WordPress/block-development-examples/README.md

 The folder [**`plugins`**](plugins) contains all the plugins that register each one of the gutenberg examples (block and non-block examples).
 Each example has a unique ID that can be used to filter or find them.

-The following table provides an overview of all the examples of this repo:
+The examples in this repo are listed in the following table:
-- Each example **ID** links to the related folder.
+- Each example **ID** links to its related folder.
 - Each one the **tags** assigned to each example, links to their description in the [Tags](#tags) section below.

 <details>